-Welcome, this one-day course is designed to familiarize students with a combination of basic and intermediate skills required to use the features and functionality of Microsoft Project Professional 2016 to manage and track project schedules.
+Welcome, this 8-hour course is designed to familiarize students with a combination of basic and intermediate skills required to use the features and functionality of both Microsoft Project Professional 2013 & 2016 to manage and track project schedules.

 We'll provide an overview of the Project interface followed by a look inside to understand the views, tables, groups, and other elements available with the tool.
 From there we'll perform the steps required to build a successful project schedule: definition, task, resource and assignment planning, followed by project execution.